 DISCLAIMER: This post contains ads and affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links and ads.

 For my tarva makeover, I searched the depths of Pinterest for feasible hacks.
-My biggest lament about most of the tarva hacks I see is that they lack dimension, which doesn’t improve the overall ‘cheap’ look, in my opinion.
+My biggest hesitation about most of the tarva makeovers I saw was a lack of dimension, which doesn’t help the overall inexpensive look (in my opinion).
 So simply painting or staining the furniture was not an option for me.
 At the same time, I wanted a project that was going to be at my skill level (novice).

 I was inspired by these two simplistic ‘hacks’:

 From what was described, the biggest modification to these two pieces was the addition of simple molding to the drawers, followed by paint and hardware.
 Totally doable.